My 24 Hour Squats World Record Attempt!

 My goals were to break the world record for the most chin-ups in 24 hours (which stood at 5,094 reps!) and to raise £80,000 for a charitable project in memory of my late brother, Garai Makaya.

-My world record attempt took place from 25th-26th September 2020 in Milton Keynes and I set a new world record of 5,340 reps!
+My world record attempt took place from 25th-26th September 2020 at Bodystreet Milton Keynes fitness centre and I set a new world record of 5,340 reps!
 The ITV News clip below sums it up pretty well, but you can also read my full event report or watch a full-length documentary video covering how I trained and prepared for the challenge and the world record event itself.

 OTHER NEWS HEADLINES, WORLD RECORDS & WORLD FIRSTS!